twollnik/YETI/README.rst

 Data Requirements
 ------------------

 YETI is a street level model.
-The road network you want to calculate emissions for needs to be divided into street links.
+This means that the road network you want to calculate emissions for needs to be divided into street links.

-For example datasets, take a look at ``example/example_input_data`` and ``example/example_unified_data``.
+Find example datasets in ``example/example_input_data`` and ``example/example_unified_data``.

 The two data classes
 ^^^^^^^^^^^^^^^^^^^^